josuenm/purplenotes-backend/README.md

 # Purple Notes - back-end

-Essa é uma aplicação back-end para suprir o front-end com autenticação e manipulação das anotações.
+This is a note application focused on accessing from anywhere and whenever you want.

 <p>
-Acesse agora <a href="https://purplenotes.vercel.app" target="_blank">https://purplenotes.vercel.app</a>.
+Access now <a href="https://purplenotes.vercel.app" target="_blank">https://purplenotes.vercel.app</a>.
 </p>

-# Linguagens, plataformas, banco de dados, bibliotecas e deploy 😎
+# Languages, libraries and deploy 😎

 - NodeJS
 - Express